slingr-stack/quickchart-package/README.md

 #### Quickchart API URL

-The URL of the Quickchart API where the requests are performed.
+The URL of the Quickchart API The URL of the QuickChart API where requests are sent.

 **Name**: `QUICKCHART_API_BASE_URL`
 **Type**: label